box/developer.box.com/content/guides/embed/ui-elements/preview.md

 // In this example we dynamically import box-annotations which will provide a BoxAnnotations object in global
-// You may see one already from legacy annotations if you do not dynamically the latest version of box-annotations const importAnnotations = () => import(/* webpackChunkName: "box-annotations" */ 'box-annotations');
+// You may see one already from legacy annotations if you do not dynamically load the latest version of box-annotations const importAnnotations = () => import(/* webpackChunkName: "box-annotations" */ 'box-annotations');
 ```